50 Makeup Tips You Have To Know

 48. Rubbing Alcohol Miracle.

 The next time your compact, blush or eyeshadow breaks, don’t worry.
 Just add some rubbing alcohol and hold it in place.
+Make sure to press firmly with a flat object separated by a paper towel to absorb excess alcohol.
 Let the alcohol evaporate and say hi to your restored cosmetics.

 49. DIY BB Cream.